ProNeverFake/kios/README.md

 Blackbird: I'll just skip this part for now.

 ### Development Log

 - *26.08.2023:*
+  1. Added mongo_reader cpp node.
+The old python node is discarded from now.
+  2. Added mongo_client lib and object master class.
+Merged Object and Parameters from mios.
+  3. Successfully read the objects from mongoDB.

+- *27.08.2023:*
+  1. Added send_and_check method to ws_client.
+Now commander can handle the response from mios.
+  2. Added request handling method in commander.
+Now commander is enabled to stop mios skill execution when a success is invoked on kios side.
+  3. Added tree phase to switch action request and tree state.
+Now tactician can conduct tree phase check and stay in the same phase with tree node.

+- *26.08.2023:*
   1. BehaviorTree.CPP library changed.
 In reactivesequence, the error of multiple nodes return running is disabled now.